fmenabe/python-clg/doc/source/configuration.rst

 <https://docs.python.org/dev/library/argparse.html#argument-abbreviations-prefix-matching>`_
 are allowed (default: *False*).

-.. note:: The default behavior of ``argparse`` is to allow abbrevation but
+.. note:: The default behavior of ``argparse`` is to allow abbrevations but
     ``clg`` module disable this "feature" by default.